the-trash/the_actual_locales/README.md

-## TheAliveLocales
+## TheActualLocales

-Way to find and log alive localization keys into your i18n locale files
+Way to find and log actual localization keys into your i18n locale files

 ### The Problem